Jon Blackburn, Aviva Health & Protection Propositions Development Manager, considers the real cost of presenteeism to employers and employees alike.

 In recent years, employers have started to recognise the damage to morale and performance which occurs when employees soldier on at work when they really aren’t fit to.
 Known as presenteeism, this issue has been estimated to have a financial impact of up to £26 billion per year in the UK 1.

-The Aviva-sponsored Money & Mental Health Report surveyed people who had taken time off for mental health reasons in the last five years.
-94% said they’d been into work at least once when they really should have taken time off.2
+Aviva’s sponsored Money & Mental Health 2018 report surveyed people who had taken time off for mental health reasons in the previous five years.
+94% said they'd been into work at least once when they really should have taken time off.
+2

 Poor mental health is a major cause of presenteeism, albeit one which employers can take positive steps to prevent.
 To do this, we first need to be able to recognise it.
 Everyone within the workplace has a role to play in creating a culture where colleagues feel comfortable to speak out when they’re feeling anxious or low, knowing that they will find the support they need to get back on track.